 Drunk Driving Defense Law in Oregon

 Oregon has laws regarding drinking and driving just like every other state.
-Driving under the influence of intoxicants (DUII) is Oregon's version of the DUI and DWI.
+Driving under the influence of intoxicants (DUII) is Oregon's version of DUI and DWI.
 A driver is considered over the legal driving limit if his or her blood alcohol content is over 0.08.
 This does not mean that a person who passes a breath test is not impaired.
-If the person still acts impaired, for example the person cannot walk in a straight line, the person's speech is slurred and has a strong odor of alcohol emanating from the individual, DUII charges can still be filed.
+If the person still appears impaired (cannot walk in a straight line, slurred speech, and/or strong odor of alcohol emanating from breath) DUII charges can still be filed.